StevenCresswell/Readdit/README.md

 ## How to use:

-This app is hosted on netlify at the following link:
+This app is hosted on netlify at the following link: <readditreader.netlify.app>

 Alternatively, please feel free to download the code and host it locally.
 Please follow the instructions below to do so.